Choosing the right care and support for you

 Help to identify your needs

 If you need help to understand what your needs are and how to arrange the services you need, if your independence and well being are at significant risk, or you are concerned about another person you can contact our Access Team or you can complete a Request for care and support .
 We will often be able to give you the advice and information you need over the telephone, if necessary we can arrange to see you in person.

 The Access Team will also forward specialist adult social care enquiries, including safeguarding concerns, to relevant staff.

 Maintaining your independence

-To support you to maintain your independence and live in your own home, we may suggest Alarm Sensors (Community Alarm), or equipment and adaptations or we may arrange some short term support to help you.
+To support you to maintain your independence and live in your own home, we may suggest Equipment, Adaptations and Assistive Technology or we may arrange some short term support to help you.
 Wherever possible we will help to avoid hospital admissions or help you return home from hospital as quickly as possible by reablement services (also called Intermediate Care).
-If you think that you need to move into Supported Accommodation we can give you advice and information about the options available and what may best suit your needs.
+If you think that you need to move into Supported Accommodation or a Care Home we can give you advice and information about the options available and what may best suit your needs.

 Ongoing Social Care Support